© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Old Court Farm gatehouse is a scheduled monument protected by Historic England under reference 1005343.
 View the official record →

-Old Court Farm gatehouse is a medieval fortified structure located in Herefordshire, England.
+Old Court Farm gatehouse is a Grade II listed structure located in Herefordshire, England, dating from the medieval period.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1005343.

 Old Court Farm gatehouse is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1005343.